Skip to main content

 • Run training paces produces the workout-pace bands (Easy / Marathon / Threshold / Interval) anchored on the same VDOT-equivalent — useful for the 16-week block leading into the race.

 Three running tools, three different jobs.
 The Running Pace calculator handles steady-state pace planning; Marathon Pace Elevation adjusts for slope; the Race Time Predictor extrapolates across distances.
-This article runs all three for a 4-hour marathon target and shows how their outputs combine into one coherent race plan.
+This is the decision-frame entry in the marathon-pacing track of our race-prediction series: it runs all three for a 4-hour marathon target and shows how their outputs combine into one coherent race plan.

 Engine outputs